deckerweb/portfolio-content/README.md

 --> just use their elegant script import features
 --> in _Scripts Organizer_ use the "Code Snippets Import"

-For all other snippet manager plugins just use our plugin's main .php file [`portfolio-content.php`](https://github.com/deckerweb/portfolio-content/blob/master/portfolio-content.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening php tag needs to be removed or not!).
+For all other snippet manager plugins just use our plugin's main `.php` file [`portfolio-content.php`](https://github.com/deckerweb/portfolio-content/blob/master/portfolio-content.php) and use its content as snippet (bevor saving your snippet: please check for your plugin if the opening `<?php` tag needs to be removed or not!).
 Also NOTE: When using the snippet version you have to re-save the Permalinks in WordPress _after activating_ the code snippet!

---> Please decide for one of both alternatives!
+➔ Please decide for _one_ of both alternatives!

 ---